 Now imagine if there was a guide like this for every major river in the country…

 Collectively the clubs listed below manage fishing rights on the majority of the river covered by this guide.
 Some restrict fishing to members only, some offer temporary memberships for fishing in daylight hours and a small number allow night fishing.
 Some areas host matches so it pays to check for signs at access points prior to starting, particularly at weekends.

 Whichever water you decide to fish please respect the club rules and wherever you can, please support these clubs by becoming a member.

 Trent Fishing Club (Email email@example.com)

-For fishery limits, rules, prices, how to obtain tickets, match details, etc, please visit the respective web sites.
+For fishery limits, rules, prices, how to obtain tickets, match details, etc, for the above mentioned clubs please visit the respective web sites.

 Clubs Offering Day Only Tickets

 If you control a water that has been missed in this list, or you have not included day ticket information on your web site, please contact me and I will update the directory.